LukasBoril/Rest_api_springBoot_tutorial/readme/security-step-1.md

 ![spring-security-step-1.png](spring-security-step-1.png)

-Class diagramm for step 1.
-Blue colored classes are from the spring-boot framework.
+Class diagramm for step 1. _Blue colored classes_ are from the _spring-boot framework_.

 <br/>